-This year, we have successfully defended our OMS anesthe- CALAOMS has launched on-demand webinars on topics 2 trained assistants - each possessing appropriate anesthesia and life support training.
+This year, we have successfully defended our OMS anesthesia team model.
+We have always supported the anesthesia team model of an OMS leader/anesthesia permit holder with 2 trained assistants - each possessing appropriate anesthesia and life support training.
 The safety of patients undergoing in-office deep sedation is our utmost concern.
 Hence, the requirement for pediatric advanced life support (e.g., PALS) training for the general anesthesia permit holder and at least one of the two assistants while treating patients under 13 years of age.
-Though not required by law, we also encourage ACLS training for anesthesia assistants since we believe that of the OMS anesthesia team.
+Though not required by law, we also encourage ACLS training for anesthesia assistants since we believe that the presence of highly trained staff further enhances the safety of the OMS anesthesia team.

-Early in the year, CALAOMS lobbied for implementing a Dental Loss Ratio bill wherein dental insurance companies I want to thank the tireless work done by the Continuing would have to spend 85% of premium dollars on patient care.
+Early in the year, CALAOMS lobbied for implementing a Dental Loss Ratio bill wherein dental insurance companies would have to spend 85% of premium dollars on patient care.
 The political and legislative climate in Sacramento was not favorable to pursue this piece of legislation in 2024; but CALAOMS still supports the concept and consideration to resurrect this may be in our future legislative agenda.